Diseases

 • Requirements for vaccines development / main characteristics for improved vaccines

-Since the erratic cycle of RVF outbreaks means that annual vaccination is unlikely to be adopted by farmers in Africa, development of combined vaccines may ease to include RVF in annual vaccination of livestock.
+In case of introduction of the disease into Europe or the US, vaccination would be probably recommended.
+Novel and safer candidate vaccines have been developed and tested but these are not yet available commercially.
+Since the erratic cycle of RVF outbreaks means that annual vaccination is unlikely to be adopted routinely in Africa, development of combined vaccines may ease to include RVF in annual vaccination of livestock.

 • Time to develop new or improved vaccines